 My works emphasize multi-layered systems of abstraction within time and space.
 All of my paintings have a geometrical component, but also have an emotional relationship of meaning.
 The paintings are either from the gestural action painting part of my career (energetic, chaotic, free form) or the newer body of works that are narratives, a vocabulary if you will, of the “language of shape”.
 They are called “The Geometrix”.
 They are a shift and a departure from the gestural work, but also contain residual remnant styles, shape, thought and emotion form prior works.
 I design them digitally and then draw the shapes on the canvas, then the painting process begins.
 I have been a graphic designer for over 25 years——the two mediums have now become a collaboration... a marriage of the digital virtual world into a two-dimensional surface world.
-The source of imagery comes from the choreography of metamorphosing organic shapes which embody and influence a formal relationship between structure, form, movement, tension, transparency, hierarchy, flotation and emotion.
+The source of imagery comes from the choreography of metamorphosing organic shapes which embody and influence a formal relationship between structure, form, movement, tension, transparency, hierarchy, flotation, breath and exhalation.
 They are a ligature between contemporary art and mid–20th-century design.

 ROSE MASTERPOL: THE GEOMETRIX

 We regard the artistic idioms of the recent past with a peculiar combination of curiosity, longing, admiration, and condescension.
 We believe we have moved past them, and can dote on them like aged grandparents while raiding their closets.
 But such an exploitative approach to, say, surrealism, Art Deco, or hippie psychedelia does nothing but package these historical phenomena as nostalgic gloss.
 It does not show them the respect historical phenomena merit — nor does it investigate the vitality that can still pulse through them.